Increase focus and attention, elevate mood, improve social interaction, calm anxiety…without medication.

 Coherence training improves communications pathways between regions of the brain.
 Limited communications pathways from the front left to the left rear of the brain can impair short-term memory.
 Hyper-communication along pathways in the front of the brain can result in difficulty in handling incoming information, leading to inability to organize and execute tasks and assignments.

-Most clients begin to experience some relief immediately upon beginning treatment.
+Most clients begin to experience some relief immediately upon beginning training.
 Like an exercise program, the brain takes time to learn how to function properly.
-Treatment duration is guided by follow-up QEEG improvement and symptom relief.
-Although each client is unique, most complete treatment in 40-60 sessions.
+Training duration is guided by follow-up QEEG improvement and symptom relief.
+Although each client is unique, most complete training in 40-60 sessions.
 Some choose to continue for longer either to address other issues discovered with the QEEG or to address more severe conditions.

 “EEG biofeedback meets the American Academy of Child and Adolescent Psychiatry criteria for clinical guideline (CG) for treatment of ADHD, seizure disorders, anxiety (OCD, GAD, PTSD, phobias), depression, reading disabilities, and addictive disorders.
 This suggests that EEG biofeedback should always be considered as an intervention for these disorders by the clinician.”

 Frank Duffy, MD, Neurologist, Head of the Neuroimaging Department and of Neuroimaging Research at Boston Children’s Hospital, and Harvard Medical School Professor, conducted an independent review of the literature on neurofeedback for Clinical Electroencephalography (2000).
 He summarized his findings as follows:

 “The literature, which lacks any negative study of substance, suggests that EEG biofeedback therapy should play a major therapeutic role in many difficult areas.
 In my opinion, if any medication had demonstrated such a wide spectrum of efficacy, it would be universally accepted and widely used.”